davidafsilva/vertx-health-checks-404/README.md

 ## The Symptom

-When issuing a request that is going to be handled by the `H` where `H` is the handler implemented by `HealthCheckHandlerImpl`, depending on how the routing is mounted, the responses that clients get will always be `404`.
+When a request that was targetting an handler `H` - where `H` is the handler implemented by `HealthCheckHandlerImpl` - were issued, depending on how the routing was mounted, clients would either get a `404` or a correct response.

 ### The Problematic Setup

 The setup that enables a consistent replication of the issue is detailed in this repository.
-In particular, mounting the API that contains an endpoint associated with the health check handler mounted as a sub-router in a root path (`/`) as exemplified below.
+In particular, mounting the router that contains an endpoint associated with the health check handler mounted as a sub-router in a root path (`/`), as exemplified below.

 ```kotlin
 val healthChecker = HealthCheckHandler.create(vertx)